 - 8 ounces baby spinach or baby arugula or a combination, rinsed

 - 4 scallions green parts only, thinly sliced

 - 2 tablespoons minced fresh dill or mint optional

 - 1/2 cup sun-dried tomatoes cut into narrow strips

 - Freshly ground pepper to taste

 Serving suggestion: These look appealing arranged in circles lining the edges of two plates.
-Arrange some olives in the gap in the center.
+Arrange some fresh herb (or olives) in the gap in the center.